 - Depending on the age, a present or reward chart can be used in conjunction with the clock to reinforce the new positive behavior.

 That’s it!
 Depending on the age of your child it may take 2-4 weeks to see full results.
 Remember, the more consistent you are, the faster they will learn!

 There are my top recommendations for sleep products for babies and children.
 There are lots of other items on the market and new items coming out every day that I have not encountered.
 Make sure you do your research and find the right product to aid you in reaching your sleep goals!

 Please keep in mind the AAP safe sleep guidelines whenever purchasing an item.
 There are many items on the market that are not safe for sleep, so read the manuals or instructions properly and follow their guidelines.

 Have a question about a product?

 Shoot me an email at Laura@goodlittlesleeperzzz.com or go here to contact me.
 I’d be happy to answer any questions relating to any sleep products.

-Again, I am not an affiliated with any of these products and I do not make any money endorsing these products.
-These are simply products that my clients and family has used successfully.
+Again, I am not affiliated with any of these products and I do not make any money endorsing these products.
+These are simply products that my clients and family have used successfully.